Academic Calendar 2025/26

 2. Official transcripts (or interim transcripts) from all post-secondary institutions attended (excluding UFV) showing grade/course achievement as per entrance requirements, including courses in-progress.
 To be considered official, transcripts must be sent directly to UFV from the originating institution; see Official Transcript Guidelines for details.

-3. Detailed personal résumé organized chronologically, starting with most recent, including position title, name of immediate supervisor, start and end dates, and whether the experience was full- or part-time.
-Please include research experience, publication lists, related interests, skills, etc.
+3. Detailed résumé organized chronologically, starting with most recent experience, including position title, name of immediate supervisor, start and end dates, and whether the experience was full- or part-time, paid, or voluntary.
+Please include research experience, publication lists, and related skills.

-4. Work hours summary sheet, clearly listing and totaling the number of hours worked in all relevant human/social service related positions (paid and volunteer).
-This will determine applicant eligibility under the required 3,000 hours of related work experience.
+4. Experience hours summary sheet, clearly listing and totaling the number of hours worked in all social work and social service-related positions (paid and volunteer).

-5. Three professional letters of reference including at least one from an academic referee, addressing the applicant's recent academic experience, and at least one from a supervisor, addressing the demonstrated skills and abilities in the applicant's recent related work experience.
+5. Three references including at least one from an academic referee, addressing the applicant's recent academic experience; and at least one from a supervisor, addressing the demonstrated skills and abilities in the applicant's recent related work experience.
 The third reference can be from an academic or professional referee.
-These letters must be on the official reference forms for the MSW available at ufv.ca/swhs/how-to-apply.
+These references must be on the official reference forms for the MSW available at ufv.ca/swhs/how-to-apply.

 Applicants will be advised of an admission decision and, if accepted, will be provided with registration information.
 A deposit is required prior to registration (see the Fees and Other Costs section) and will be applied toward tuition fees.